My name is Simona Rich, and I was born in Lithuania.

 I, as a child, suffered the most because I was the most sensitive.

 That’s how I found meditation.
-The first book that I read on this subject was Deep Meditation by Yogani and it was the only meditation book that I read for many years.
+The first book that I read on this subject was Deep Meditation by Yogani and it was the only meditation book that I read for several years.

 It totally transformed my emotional state, and from a girl who was totally controlled by emotions, I became calm and in control of myself.